Become a effective communicator and skilled listener. Communication

 Clear and effective communication spans industries and mediums.
 Whether you’re writing and producing stories for the media, generating internal company documents, creating marketing materials, speaking on behalf of clients, conducting a focus group, making a sales pitch, or preparing remarks for an event—or planning, editing, or overseeing any of the above—it’s all about connecting with your target audience.

-Find Your Focus: Communication Concentrations
+Find Your Focus: Three Content Areas

 What You’ll Learn